python/devguide/internals/interpreter.rst

 This is equivalent to a relative forward jump by that many code units.
 (The proper way to code this is ``JUMPBY(n)``, where ``n`` is the number of code units to jump, typically given as a named constant.)

-Serializing non-zero cache entries would present a problem because the serialization (:mod`marshal`) format must be independent of the machine byte order.
+Serializing non-zero cache entries would present a problem because the serialization (:mod:`marshal`) format must be independent of the machine byte order.

 More information about the use of inline caches :pep:`can be found in PEP 659 <659#ancillary-data>`.